yeti/manticore-django/README.md

              "VIRTUALENV_HOME":  "", # Absolute remote path for virtualenvs
              "PROJECT_NAME": "", # Unique identifier for project
-             "REQUIREMENTS_PATH": "", # Path to pip requirements, relative to project "GUNICORN_PORT": 8000, # Port gunicorn will listen on
-             "LOCALE": "en_US.UTF-8", # Should end with ".UTF-8"
-             "LIVE_HOSTNAME": "www.example.com", # Host for public site.
+             "REQUIREMENTS_PATH": "", # Path to pip requirements, relative to project "APT_REQUIREMENTS": ["",""], # Optional list of Debian apt-get packages that are prerequisities for pip packages "GUNICORN_PORT": 8000, # Port gunicorn will listen on "LOCALE": "en_US.UTF-8", # Should end with ".UTF-8" "LIVE_HOSTNAME": "www.example.com", # Host for public site.